 - Is the Company Conservatively Financed?

 - The Initial Rate of Return for the Stock is Greater than The Return on U.S. treasury bonds?

-This entire methodology, criteria, and explanation of how to implement this strategy is detailed in our article: 4 Easy Steps to Build The Best Buffett Stock Screener
+This entire methodology, criteria, and explanation of implementing this strategy are detailed in our article: 4 Easy Steps to Build The Best Buffett Stock Screener.

 Buying stocks with a large margin of safety means reducing your risk in the trade and maximizing your potential gain.
 The margin of safety method was popularized by both Warren Buffett and Seth Klarman, both elite investors.

 If a company’s stock price is below the actual value of the cash flow (income) and assets of a company, the percentage difference is the Margin of Safety.
 This is the discounted price at which you are buying a share in the company.

 If a company is worth $5 per share on the stock market exchange, but the value of its earnings, property, and brand is worth $10, then you have a discount of 50%.